CNES/cars/docs/source/user_manual.rst

 * ``elevation_delta_lower_bound`` parameter: expected lower bound of the altitude discrepancy with the input DEM (in meters).
 * ``elevation_delta_upper_bound`` parameter: expected upper bound of the altitude discrepancy with the input DEM (in meters).

 During its execution, this program creates a distributed dask cluster (except if the ``mode`` option is different than ``pbs_dask`` or ``local_dask``).
 In the logs, an internet address is displayed.
-It can be opened with firefox and displays a dashboard which enables to follow the tasks' execution in real time.
+It can be opened with firefox and displays a dashboard which enables to follow the tasks execution in real time.
 The parameters ``nb_workers`` and ``walltime`` configures respectively dask cluster workers number and the maximum time of execution.

 ``cars prepare`` has also a ``--check_inputs`` option which enables the check of the input data consistency, it is to say that: